A May walk -Touching with my eyes (only)

 Heather (ling).
 Photo Sally Freedman

-Back on the tarmac, I passed Nuckro Water opposite Vats Vord and once I arrived in Ibister I curved around to Nisthouse and down to the Ness with its rocky coast and view of other outlying islands: East Linga (from ling meaning heather), Ibister Holm (a holm is an islet), Mooa and Nista.
-The Vikings called it The Island of Whales, so I was hopeful, but my hopes were dashed – not today.
+Back on the tarmac, I passed Nuckro Water opposite Vats Vord and once I arrived in Ibister, I curved around to Nisthouse and down to the Ness with its rocky coast and view of other outlying islands: East Linga (from ling meaning heather), Ibister Holm (a holm is an islet), Mooa and Nista.
+The Vikings called it The Island of Whales, so I was hopeful, but they were dashed – not today.
 I would, however, agree with another of its monikers: Da Bonnie Isle.
 Poet Christopher Grieve, aka Hugh Macdiarmid lived on Whalsay and I took a leaf out of his book and lay myself down.

 ‘Nothing has stirred